-Always ensure that the machine is cool enough to touch before transporting or storing. • Petrol/fuel/gasoline is extremely flammable - keep clear of naked flames or other ignition sources. • Always transport the machine with the engine ON / OFF switch (if equipped) in the "OFF" position. • Drain the fuel tank before transportation or storage.
+Always ensure that the machine is cool enough to touch before transporting or storing. • Petrol/fuel/gasoline is extremely flammable - keep clear of naked flames or other ignition sources. • Always transport the machine with the fuel tap and engine ON / OFF switch (where applicable) in the "OFF" position. • Drain the fuel tank before transportation or storage.